2 face felony expenses over balloon air pollution in Biscayne Bay; could face time in prison

 The Florida Ocean CleanUp Society, a nonprofit organization, arrange a Change.org petition asking Miami-Dade’s Mayor Daniella Levine Cava, the chief bay officer, and commissioners to pilot a new ordinance banning balloons and confetti in coastal waters.

-“Banning balloons and confetti isn’t going to unravel the pollution downside.
-Nevertheless, we believe it’s important and essential to spark a cultural shift,” the petitioner wrote including, “We beg the Miami-Dade county to pass laws to protect our ecosystem and enhance environmental awareness amongst boaters and the charter trade.”
+“Banning balloons and confetti isn’t going to resolve the air pollution problem.
+However, we imagine it’s essential and essential to spark a cultural shift,” the petitioner wrote adding, “We beg the Miami-Dade county to cross laws to guard our ecosystem and increase environmental consciousness among boaters and the constitution trade.”

-For extra tales about defending Biscayne Bay, visit the Don’t Trash Our Treasure page.
-Local 10 News Environmental Advocate Louis Aguirre leads the team.
+For more tales about protecting Biscayne Bay, go to the Don’t Trash Our Treasure page.
+Local 10 Information Environmental Advocate Louis Aguirre leads the workforce.

 Related social media